 This component embeds a web browser view into your Project.
 No browser controls are shown, only the page

-The browser is the default provided by the operating system, so has the same features and limitations as
+The browser is provided by the operating system, so has the same features and limitations as that browser:

 - MacOS: Safari